rahul2393/go-gorm-spanner/docs/limitations.rst

 PostgreSQL
 ~~~~~~~
 Spanner databases that use the PostgreSQL dialect are not yet supported.
+Check [Integrate Spanner PostgreSQL-dialect with GORM](https://cloud.google.com/spanner/docs/use-gorm#install) to use GORM with PG Spanner.

 Backups
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~